-World Wheelchair-B Curling Championship (WWhBCC) - Mixed Gender Teams b) if two groups: 1st place in both groups qualify for the semi-finals; qualification games A2 v B3 and A3 V B2 winners qualify for semifinals; semi-finals and finals; the 1st and 2nd place teams qualify for the next WWhCC.
+World Wheelchair-B Curling Championship (WWhBCC) - Mixed Gender Teams b) if two groups: 1st place in both groups qualify for the semi-finals; qualification games A2 v B3 and A3 V B2 winners qualify for semi-finals; Semi-finals: If 2 teams from each group then A1 plays the B qualifier and B1 plays the A qualifier.
+If 3 teams from one group then the 1st ranked team of that group plays the 3rd ranked team from the same group, and the 1st ranked team of the other group plays the 2nd ranked team from the group that qualified 3 teams.

 - Open to teams from Associations that have not already qualified for the next WWhCC.
-Two teams will qualify from this event. - If 1-10 teams enter they will be placed in one group; if more than ten teams enter they will be placed in two groups.
+Three teams will qualify from this event. - If 1-10 teams enter they will be placed in one group; if more than ten teams enter they will be placed in two groups.
 The group(s) play a round robin to establish the teams required for the play-offs.